-Club Rules For Quad Bikes and Sidecar Events 2018 SEASON
+Gravity Club Rules For Quad Bikes Events 2020 SEASON

 The following rules and regulations are applicable to all competitive events run by Gravity L.C.Ltd